 Quality content is a powerful market differentiator.
 It can help organizations resonate with consumers, strengthen their brand perception, and ultimately drive revenue.
 It’s no wonder that demand for outstanding creative work — from photography and graphics to copy and video — is at an all-time high.
 Organizations seeking to bring velocity to their creative workflows are increasingly turning to digital asset management (DAM) solutions, to store, organize, and manage their content.

 The perpetual need for marketing content means new assets are always being created.
 But having more files can mean it’s easier to misplace them.
-DAM solutions virtually eliminate the costs associated with recreating lost materials — once they are stored in the system, they are secure and easy to retrieve.
+A centralized location where users can consistently find what they need, when they need it, keeps teams aligned and content accessible.
+Plus, DAM solutions can eliminate the costs associated with recreating lost materials — once they’re stored in the system, they’re secure and easy to retrieve.

 DAM solutions help ensure all team members are using the same, on-brand files.
 By directing everyone to a single content repository with simple search tools, marketers can curtail the use of outdated or low-quality file versions.
 This consistent use of the right content helps ensure cohesive brand messaging at every customer touchpoint.

-Note: This article was originally published in January 2011 and has been updated to include new content.
+Note: This article was originally published in January 2011 and is updated yearly to remain current.